Financial Regulation in a Quantitative Model of the Modern Banking System

-How does the shadow banking system respond to changes in the capital regulation of commercial banks?
-We propose a tractable, quantitative general equilibrium model with regulated and unregulated banks to study the unintended consequences of regulatory policy.
-Tightening the capital requirement from the status quo creates a safer banking system despite more shadow banking activity.
-A reduction in aggregate liquidity provision decreases the funding costs of all banks, raising profits and reducing risk-taking incentives.
-Calibrating the model to data on financial institutions in the U.S., we find the optimal capital requirement is around 15%.
+How does the shadow banking system respond to changes in capital regulation of commercial banks?
+We propose a quantitative general equilibrium model with regulated and unregulated banks to study the unintended consequences of regulation.
+Tighter capital requirements for regulated banks cause higher liquidity premia, leading to higher shadow bank leverage and a larger shadow banking sector.
+At the same time, tighter regulation eliminates implicit subsidies to regulated banks and improves the competitive position of shadow banks, reducing their incentives for risk taking.
+The net effect is a safer financial system with more shadow banking.
+Calibrating the model to data on financial institutions in the U.S., the optimal capital requirement is around 16%.

 Keywords: Shadow Banks, Liquidity Demand, Capital Requirement, Bank Regulation